 Degner, J. & Dalege, J. (2013).
 The apple does not fall far from the tree, or does it?
-A meta-analysis of parent-child similarity.
+A meta-analysis of parent-child similarity in intergroup attitudes.
 Psychological Bulletin, 139, 1270-1304.

 Dalege, J. & Kreemers, L. (2012).
 Measurement invariance.
 In H. J. Adér & G. J. Mellenbergh (Eds.), Advising on research methods: Selected topics 2012 (pp. 9-30).
 Huizen, The Netherlands: Johannes van Kessel Publishing.

 - This chapter provides a tutorial on measurement invariance.